'Jekyll & Hyde': Theater Review

-Frank Wildhorn and Leslie Bricusse's musical based on the classic Robert Louis Stevenson tale receives a Broadway revival.
+Frank Wildhorn and Leslie Bricusse's musical based on the classic Robert Louis Stevenson tale returns to Broadway starring Constantine Maroulis and Deborah Cox.

 NEW YORK -- To do full justice to the campy excesses of Jekyll & Hyde, this review would most appropriately be delivered in the form of a power ballad.
 Such overbearing musical numbers permeate this 1997 musical by Frank Wildhorn (music) and Leslie Bricusse (book and lyrics), which previously enjoyed a four year run on Broadway despite critical brickbats.
 Audiences may also embrace this revival of the turgid tuner based on the classic horror tale by Robert Louis Stevenson despite a likely similar negative reception.